 There are plenty of new and old shops, souvenir stores, bars, and great eateries and restaurants with all varieties of Japanese food to get you your fill of Japanese cuisine.

-For a night out, you can pop into one of the bars, get your karaoke on in the most authentic of ways, and guarantee a night of laughter and serenading.
+For a night out in the city center, you can pop into one of the bars, get your karaoke on in the most authentic of ways, and guarantee a night of laughter and serenading.

 Visiting this shopping arcade is worth putting on the list of things to do in Sapporo, at least before you leave.